 Before each game of the Magic/Raptors series, we are going to get the perspective of someone from the North.

 Thanks again to Dylan for chatting with us.
-Be sure to visit Raptors HQ for some great content about the Magic’s opponent, including a story on what the Raptors did wrong in Game 1.
+Be sure to visit Raptors HQ for some great content about the Magic’s opponent, including a story on Pascal Siakam carrying the weight for Toronto.